faisal7806/frappe-server-side/Using-the-VSCode-Debugger-with-Frappe.md

 You must have the python extension for VSCode for this to work.

-- Once you install it, go to "Open Configurations" from the "Debug" menu
+- Once you install it, go to "Open Configurations" from the "Run" menu
+- Select "Python" > "Python File" (You may have to open a python file to have the "Python" option appear
 - Add the below to the list :
 - Make sure your workspaceRoot (The folder that's opened in VSCode) is the apps folder
 ```